nmslib/nmslib/README.md

 Then, type:
 make

 Examples of using the software can be found in the directory sample_scripts.
 A good starting point is a script sample_scripts/sample_run.sh.
 This script uses small files stored in this repository.
-The complete data set can be obtained using the script data/get_all_data.sh Beware: it is more than 600 Gbytes compressed!
+The complete data set can be obtained using the script data/get_all_data.sh Beware: it is more than 5 GBs compressed!
+The Wikipedia dataset (sparse vectors) is the largest part occupying 5 GB.
+The Cayton collection is about 500 MB.

 After downloading and generating data, copy data files to a directory of choice set the environment variable:

 export DATA_DIR=[path to the chosen directory with data files]

-We use the data set created by Lawrence Cayton (lcayton.com).
-If you use it, please, consider citing:
+We use several data sets, which were either created by other people, or using 3d party software.
+If you use these data sets, please, consider giving proper credit.

+The data set created by Lawrence Cayton (lcayton.com).
+To download use: download_cayton.sh

 @inproceedings{cayton:2008,
     title={Fast nearest neighbor retrieval for bregman divergences},